-(e) Security Transactions and Investment Income
+(d) Security Transactions and Investment Income

 Security transactions are accounted for on the date the security is purchased or sold.
 Security gains and losses are calculated on the identified cost basis.

+Dividend income received from the Underlying Funds is recognized on the ex-dividend date and is recorded as such on the Statement of Operations.
+Capital gain distributions received from the Underlying Funds are recognized on the ex-dividend date and are recorded as such on the Statement of Operations.
 Interest income is recognized on the accrual basis and includes, where applicable, the amortization of premiums or accretion of discounts, and is recorded as such on the Statement of Operations.
-Dividend income and expenses, as applicable, are recorded on the ex-dividend date and are recorded as such on the Statement of Operations.